wkarey89/Karey_Sample_Comp_Projects_Financial_Modeling_and_Technical_Skills/README.md

 26. 🛠️ Annual Compensation Planning in Workday – Admin Workflow Guide
 This guide outlines the full backend process for running annual compensation cycles in Workday, including merit and incentive planning setup, EIB uploads, eligibility configurations, and audit logic.
 It walks comp administrators through every step—such as creating eligible earnings periods, troubleshooting report logic, and submitting final bonus approvals.
 Designed to reduce system errors and ensure operational accuracy, this tool reflects my strength in compensation operations, HRIS integration, and scalable comp cycle execution.

+27. 🧩 Incentive Accrual & Proration Automation Logic in Workday
+A system logic deck mapping how to automate bonus proration and accrual calculations for mid-year hires, LOAs, exits, and salary changes in Workday.
+Built from scratch in the Workday Community Tenant.
+Demonstrates my ability to translate pay policy into system rules and calculated fields, streamlining bonus processing while ensuring compliance and accuracy across complex employee scenarios.

-27. 💻 VBA Stock Analysis Automation Tool
+28. 💻 VBA Stock Analysis Automation Tool
 This Excel VBA tool automates stock performance analysis across multiple years and tickers by calculating total daily trading volume and return rates.
 Originally created for a green energy investment case study, the workbook features clean, modular code, runtime efficiency tracking, and clear annotation.
 Demonstrates my ability to apply programming logic, automate repetitive analysis, and visualize data-driven decisions in Excel.

 ---